Every 4 year the National Tiger Conservation Authority conducts a tiger census across India. So 2018 is the year for tiger census in India again.

 How many tiger reserves are there in India ?

-DOWNLOAD the complete list of Tiger Reserves in PDF format with the core area, buffer area and total area.
+DOWNLOAD the complete list of Tiger Reserves in PDF format with the core area, buffer area and total area updated till 2019.

-Which state of India has maximum number of Tigers?
+Which state of India has the maximum number of Tigers?

 The maximum number of tigers are in Karnataka, followed by Uttarakhand.
 As per the last tiger census, Karnataka has 406 tigers.